darktable-org/luadocs/content/lua.api.manual/types/dt_lua_lib_t.md

 `boolean`

 Allow to make a lib module completely invisible to the user.
-Note that if the module is invisible the user will have no way to restore it without lua
+Note that if the module is invisible the user can right click in a panel and make the lib visible.

 Attributes: